 Households let you keep track of families or people living in the same house.
-People can be in multiple households, but each Household has one Primary Contact.
+People can be in multiple households, and each household has one Primary Contact.
 When updating the home phone or home address of anyone in a household, you have the option to save it for everyone in the household.

-A household can be initiated in Services, Registrations or a People form, and it will show as Pending on a person's profile.
-In the case of a pending household, the primary contact will receive an email requesting they verify the new member of the household.
+A household can be initiated in Services, Registrations, or a People form, and it will show as Pending on a person's profile.
+In the case of a pending household, the primary contact will receive an email requesting they verify the new household member.
 In addition, a Manager can approve or deny the pending member.

-People who live in the same house should be in one household.
-But, there are some exceptions and recommendations we have to keep your database clean.
+People who live in the same house should be in one household, but there are some exceptions and recommendations to keep your database clean.

 If they can legally sign a document, they should be in their own household.
 This includes, but is not limited to: